Erdk/introtoprofiling/README.md

 Pros:

 - easy to enable and use,
-- all of the tools gave good image of where could be possible hotspots, which functions are called the most and which functions are the most expensive computionally.
+- all the tools gave good image of where could be possible hotspots, which functions are called the most and which functions are the most expensive computationally.

 Cons:

 gprof & perf:

-- the computed time and number of function calls are statistical, both of the programs checks callstack at fixed time spans,
+- the computed time and number of function calls are statistical, both of the programs check callstack at fixed time spans,
 - lower granuality than lttng,
 - adds overhead.

 callgrind:

--  tracks every call, so performance could be very low, in applications relying on network connections could led to timeouts and abnormal program behaviour.
+-  tracks every call, so performance could be very low, in applications relying on network connections could led to timeouts and abnormal program behavior.

 ## gprof

 Simple tool, very easy way to enable: add '-pg' to to CFLAGS and LDFLAGS (at compiling and linking stages).
-Also, with recent GCC versions you've also have to add '--no-pie -fPIC' to the compiler options for it to work.
+Also, with recent GCC versions you've also must add '--no-pie -fPIC' to the compiler options for it to work.
 Key advantage here is no need to add new code (apart from Makefile).
 In directory 'c-ray' you could test gprof:

 ```bash
 $ cd introtoprofiling/c-ray